rationalpov/mentalModel/additive-multiplicative.md

 Most of the system is a hybrid of these two.

 For Mutiplicative part of it, you need to find out the weakest link of it, the whole chain is govern by it.

+> A “fair” wager is one where the expectation, computed as an arithmetic mean of equally likely outcomes, is zero.
+Here’s an example of a so-called fair wager.
+You bet your entire net worth on the flip of a coin.
+You play against your neighbor, who has the same net worth.
+It’s double or nothing.
+Winner gets the loser’s house, car, savings, everything.
+Right now you have $ 100,000, say.
+After the coin toss, you will either have $ 200,000 or $ 0, each an equally likely outcome.
+The arithmetic mean is ($ 200,000   $ 0) /2, or $ 100,000.
+If you adopt $ 100,000 as the fair and proper value of this wager, then it might seem you should be indifferent to taking this wager or not.
+You’ve got $ 100,000 now, and you expect the same amount after the coin toss.
+Same difference.